msihly/OneMark/README.md

 # What is OneMark?
 ### [OneMark](https://onemark.herokuapp.com) is a responsive, image-based bookmark organizer featuring a gallery view, comprehensive search engine, and tagging system.
-* ### Make sure to install the [Add-On extension for Chrome](https://chrome.google.com/webstore/detail/onemark/cjklnajnighcegajggjfmjecfidllinm) for a proper experience.
+* ### Make sure to install the [Add-On extension for Chrome](https://chrome.google.com/webstore/detail/onemark/cjklnajnighcegajggjfmjecfidllinm) to automatically generate bookmarks with URL, title, and screenshot in 2 clicks.

 * ### Check out demo videos on my [portfolio](https://msihly.github.io/msihly)!